 Here are a few more tips you can follow when interviewing a sales engineer:

-- Ask them if they have any questions and listen intently to their response.
-You can’t expect them to know everything about your product, service, or target market, but based on their research they should be able to ask relevant questions about your buyers, competitors and industry.
-This will show how quickly they’ll be able to grasp your USP and assimilate knowledge.
+Ask them if they have any questions and listen intently to their response.
+You can’t expect them to know everything about your product, service, or target market, but based on their research into this new job opportunity they should be able to ask relevant questions about your buyers, competitors and industry.
+This will show how quickly they’ll be able to grasp your unique selling point (USP) and assimilate knowledge.

 Sales engineers are a valuable asset to any sales team that sells technologically advanced products or services.
 Their unique insights, expertise and technical knowledge can significantly help your reps move potential buyers through the sales pipeline and close more high-quality deals, faster.